 The rapid pace of smartphone adoption is revolutionising the way in which businesses operate.
 From a technology perspective this has resulted in something of a frenzy, with most enterprise organisations in a permanent state of catch-up.
 New platforms have been tackled with an approach somewhat akin to a game of Whac-A-Mole, where every feature of every system is delivered on every new platform as and when it pops up; all but ignoring the significant challenge the proliferation of platforms (and devices!) poses for IT departments.

 To make matters worse, customers increasingly expect an omni-channel system, where they can use all channels available to them – desktop, smartphone, tablet, smartwatch, .., – as part of a seamless experience.
 The current gap between these expectations and business capabilities presents a competitive opportunity for companies that can halt the technology chase and take a more strategic approach, placing an emphasis on user experience.

 Colin Eberhardt and I have written a white paper outlining our thoughts and recommendations on how to achieve this both in terms of design and technology, tailored towards a business area we think it is particular pertinent: Capital Markets.
 The overarching theme of our argument is that technology should play a supporting role to users’ tasks and contexts.
 Technology is at its very best not when it wows, or amazes, but when it becomes so natural that it disappears: it just works.

-If you are interested in reading more, it can be freely downloaded via an online form.
+If you are interested in reading more, it can be freely downloaded in PDF format.